staticpagesjs/core/README.md

 ## Where should I use this?

-This project targets small and medium sized projects.
+This project targets small and medium sized websites.
 The rendering process tries to be as fast as possible so its also useful when you need performance.

 ## Documentation